Point of Sale

 Top characteristics for a busser:

-A sample of a job description for the role: Runners are responsible for taking food and drinks from the kitchen or bar and bringing them to customers.
-Runners should be familiar with the menu in order to be able to correctly identify dishes and serve them to customers.
+Runners are responsible for taking food and drinks from the kitchen or bar and bringing them to customers.
+Food runners should be familiar with the menu in order to be able to correctly identify dishes and serve them to customers.

 Top characteristics for a runner:

-Why the role is important: The expeditor is particularly important at busy times.
+The expeditor is particularly important at busy times and fulfills one of the most important positions in a restaurant.
 While they don’t take orders, they help keep food flowing from the kitchen to hungry diners!

-Even with so many people in the industry, it can still be a challenge finding the right people to work at your restaurant.
-Whether you are building your dream team from scratch or are looking to add or replace several roles, understanding what roles you need, and being able to write comprehensive job descriptions for them will help you get on the right track.
+Even with so many people in the industry, restaurant staffing can still be a challenge.
+Whether you are building your dream team from scratch or are looking to add or replace several roles, understanding what roles you need, and being able to write accurate restaurant job descriptions for them will help you get on the right track.

 Katie is a former Content Marketing Specialist at TouchBistro where she writes about food and restaurant experiences.
 She doesn’t shy away from the finer things in life, but no matter how much success she continues to acquire, she stays true to her roots and still considers imitation crab as gourmet.
 If she isn’t writing, you can find her on a patio with friends and a pitcher of white wine sangria.